OptimisticTrousers/word-reminder/README.md

 ],
 ```

-NOTE: These permissions are automatically granted once the user installs the chrome extension.
+NOTE: These permissions are automatically granted once the user installs the browser extension.

 ## Mobile App Permissions